Frankfort Dethatching Lawn Services

 Understanding Thatch Buildup in Frankfort’s Heavy Clay Soils

-- Water ponding on the surface after rain
+- Water ponding after rain (thatch blocks infiltration)

 - Spongy or matted grass feel underfoot